-FROM: Dave Harris, Executive Director

-RE: Coronavirus Update - Park District related
+TO:Park District Board of CommissionersFROM:Dave Harris, Executive DirectorRE:Coronavirus Update - Park District related

 An update regarding Park District related items to the ongoing COVID-19 situation will be presented.
 Discussion will include the status of programs, facilities, and marketing to date per the current guidelines that have been mandated by the State of Illinois.
-Staff will answer any questions regarding the modified restrictions and adjustments to programming and operations due to the move into Tier 1 mitigation.
+Staff will answer any questions regarding the modified restrictions and adjustments to programming and operations due to the move into Phase IV mitigation.